Towaiji/Towaiji/README.md

-👋 Hi, I’m Ali Altowaiji, a second-year Computer Science student at the University of Toronto, passionate about software development and emerging technologies.
-I enjoy exploring new coding languages and working on real-world projects that solve practical problems.
+Hi there, I'm Ali 👋

+🧑‍🎓 I'm an undergraduate CS student at UofT passionate about AI, finance, and engineering development 🚀 Currently building innovative platforms like Motivez (social app), ChainWatch AI (crypto agent), and a Quantum Portfolio Optimizer
+🏆 3rd place winner at the Fetch.ai Global Hackathon
+💼 Developing SaaS tools and automation platforms for business and tech optimization 📈 Exploring quantum computing, decentralized systems, and real-world AI applications 📧 Connect with me on LinkedIn

 🔧 Skills:
 Languages: Python, Java, C, JavaScript, R